sagemathinc/cocalc_tutorial/students/students_tuto.md

 **_What happens when I finish the course/my degree?_**

 Once you have finished your course you will still be able to access the material of past courses.
-However, your internet access into your account will only be valid for the duration of your course.
+However, any applied upgrades for your course project will only be valid for the duration of the course.

 **_What I am getting?_**

-The basic SMC accounts get a very limited memory size and no Internet access.
+The basic CoCalc projects get a limited memory size and no internet access.
 It is more than likely that you have been upgraded for your course, if you need to see what resources you have, go to the **Settings** tab of your course.

 ---

 ## Access your course content
-When you are first added to a course you will receive an email indicating the name of the course and inviting you to create a SMC account.
+When you are first added to a course you will receive an email indicating the name of the course and inviting you to create a CoCalc account.
 Make sure to use the same email to that where you received the invitation.
 If you do not so you will not have access to the material and the upgrades available the course students.
-When you log into SMC you will se a panel as the one in the Figure below, click on the course you want to have access to.
+When you log into CoCalc you will se a panel as the one in the figure below, click on the course you want to have access to.

 ![panel](./assets/projects.png)